 Eating “gluten-free” has become a controversial health trend, but for some people, there are valid reasons to avoid gluten.
 For example, celiac disease – an autoimmune condition that makes it impossible to digest gluten and affects one in every 141 people in the United States – requires a gluten-free diet to avoid damage to organs.
 Those who have non-celiac gluten sensitivity reduce their inflammation and symptoms when following a gluten-free diet.

-We already know that going gluten-free during pregnancy may reduce a baby’s risk of developing celiac disease.
+There are animal studies that show going gluten-free during pregnancy may reduce a baby’s risk of developing celiac disease.

 Now, research has found that the more gluten consumed by a pregnant woman, the higher the risk of type 1 diabetes – the autoimmune form of diabetes sometimes called “juvenile diabetes” – in her child.
+However, intervention after the child is born can alter this path.
 What is gluten, and is it safe to cut it out of your diet during pregnancy?
 Let’s explore the issue.

 The study, conducted in Denmark, and published in 2018 in the British Medical Journal, evaluated the gluten intake of almost 70,000 pregnant women and followed up on their children’s rate of type 1 diabetes over more than 15 years.